KwangEun/KwangEun.github.io/index.md

 ### Skills

-* Image processing using OpenCV with C++, Python
+* Image processing using OpenCV with C++, Python.

-* Convolutional Neural Network using Tensorflow with Python
+* Convolutional Neural Network using Tensorflow with Python.

-*
+* Sensor development using Arduino with C++.

+* Web programming using Bootstrap with HTML, CSS, Javascript.

+* Sensor development using Raspberry Pi with C++.

+* Linux kernel customizing with C.

+* Game development using Unity3D with C#.

+* Manage Linux Server with CentOS.

+* In&Out bound call program development using JSP with Java.

+* In&Out bound call active X program development using ASP with C#.

+* Game development using DirectX with C++.

 ### Workings